V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

     # Output -> ["Welcome", "to", "Big", "Data", "course"]

 Q40.
 What is a tuple?
 How is it different from list?
+> Tuple is another type of sequential datatype.
+We can store different types of data inside it.
+> The difference between Tuple & List is, List is mutable & Tuple is immutable.

 Q41.
-How can you create a tuple in Python?
+How can you create a tuple in Python

+	# Using () brackets
+	tup1 = (1, 2, 'Big', 'Data', 2.0)

 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.
+> We cannot add data after creating the Tuple as tuples are immutable.
+> The only way to update the tuple is to overwrite the entire tuple with required changes.

 Q43.
 Can two tuple be appended.
 If yes, write a code for it.
 If not, why?